Anaconda, Montana

-Anaconda is a city and the county seat of Deer Lodge County, which has a consolidated city-county government, located in southwestern Montana, United States.
-Located at the foot of the Anaconda Range (known locally as the "Pintlers"), the Continental Divide passes within 8 mi south of the community.
-As of the 2020 census the population of the consolidated city-county was 9,421.
-As a consolidated city-county area, it ranks as the ninth most populous city in Montana, but as only a city is far smaller.
+Anaconda is a city in and the county seat of Deer Lodge County, which has a consolidated city-county government, located in southwestern Montana, United States.
+Located at the foot of the Anaconda Range, known locally as the "Pintlers", the Continental Divide passes within 8 mi south of the community.

+In the 2020 census the population of the consolidated city-county was 9,421.
+As a consolidated city-county area, it ranks as the ninth most populous city in Montana, but as a city alone, is far smaller.